 “It was a relief to be in a setting with less to worry about and have support.
 I developed socially and with confidence and mobility and prepared for the next steps in going to university.”

-University the hardest transition
+University the Hardest Transition

 Going to university proved to be the hardest transition for Elin.
 She did not receive any mobility support until the 3rd term of her first year and relied on notetakers and library assistants to get her to places.
 She said: “What I needed at that point was timely mobility support to learn routes around my campus and the local community.

 “I had a decent level of cane skills coming out of NCW, but I didn’t have support to learn any actual routes around my university until the end of my first year.
 By that time I’d been restricted to relying on other people for so long that my confidence with my cane skills had plummeted.
+It would have been so helpful to have learned routes around my campus and local community before Freshers week and during my first term because I would then have had the autonomy to access clubs, societies and socials that I was interested in.”

-She admits she was close to packing it all in but the transitions officer was again a huge help advocating on her behalf and motivating her to keep going.
+She admits she was close to packing it all in.
+But the transitions officer was again a huge help advocating on her behalf and motivating her to keep going.
 She said: “It took a lot of energy to get lecture notes in accessible formats.
 The emphasis of responsibility was on lecturers which was often dependent on me reminding them what format I needed.
 A couple were really good and sent these in advance whereas others would not send them in the right format or on time.

 “I spent a lot of time in the library with library assistants.
 We would pick out potentially useful chapters from textbooks and she would manually scan these to make them accessible for me.
 It took a long time.”